 - Kid and adult friendly – there are some desserts that are more pleasing to kids (like these hot chocolate cupcakes) and there are some that are better for adults.
 These lava cakes are just as good for either, promise.

-- Baking chocolate – this is best with semi-sweet chocolate and our favorite brands to use for this in particular is Ghiradelli.
+- Baking chocolate – this is best with semi-sweet chocolate or dark chocolate and our favorite brands to use for this in particular is Ghirardelli.

 - Flour – all-purpose flour works great, but I recommend sifting before using it.